silversub/terraform/provider/container-resources.md

 ## `ibm_container_addons`
 {: #container-addon}

-Enable, update or disable a single addon or a set of addons.
+Enable, update or disable a single add-on or a set of add-ons.
 {: shortdesc}

 ### Sample Terraform code